Starling business

 We review every business on a case-by-case basis so we can’t guarantee you’ll be able to open an account.
 But generally, you’re eligible if:

-you’re a limited company or limited liability partnership (LLP) registered at Companies House.
-General partnerships or charities that aren’t registered as a limited company aren’t supported yet
+• You’re a company limited by shares (Limited Company) or limited liability partnership (LLP) registered at Companies House.
+General partnerships or charities that aren’t registered as a limited company aren’t supported.

-all persons of significant control (PSCs) of your limited company or LLP are UK residents and individuals rather than a company (i.e. no corporate shareholders)
+• All persons of significant control (PSC) of your Limited Company or LLP are individuals and are residents of the United Kingdom (i.e. no corporate shareholders).

-the business isn’t a holding company, dissolved, in liquidation or engaged in any activities outlined below
+• The business isn’t a holding company or engaged in any activities outlined in the “industries we don’t support section” below.

-you meet our standard Anti-money Laundering (AML) and Know Your Customer (KYC), fraud and credit checks and processes
+• You and all persons connected to your business (such as shareholders, directors and limited partners) meet our standard Anti-money Laundering (AML), Know Your Customer (KYC), fraud and credit checks and processes.

 Industries we don’t currently support